devansh1412/Eye-blink-detection/README.md

 # Eye-blink-detection
 This is a ml project which differentiates fake videos and original videos by detecting eye blinking of a person in the video.
+You just have to download the code and run the Notebook.ipynb in the folder Eye-detect-from-frame folder.
+Use the predict function in the file Notebook.ipynb for predicting whether a video is real or fake.
 ## Requirements
 * Numpy :
 ``` pip install numpy ```